Clem Beckett: Sports career

-In 1931 he toured Europe, including Germany where he witnessed the rise of Germany's fascist movement.
-In 1932 he visited the Soviet Union as a part of the British Workers' Sports Federation Delegation.
+In 1931, Beckett toured Europe, including Germany where he witnessed the rise of Germany's fascist movement.
+In 1932, he visited the Soviet Union as a part of the British Workers' Sports Federation Delegation.
 However, despite Beckett's attempts to promote motorsports to the Soviets, there would not be any real progress in the sport in the Soviet Union until after World War II.

 Upon returning from the Soviet Union, Beckett had difficulty finding work due to being blacklisted and applied for work back at the Ford factory in Dagenham, hoping to put his skills as a mechanic to use.
 Despite being a skilled mechanic, he only lasted two weeks at the factory, being one of the first workers to attempt to unionise the factory's workers and publicise the dangerous working conditions.

 In 1932, Beckett took part in the Mass trespass of Kinder Scout, in what is today the Peak District National Park.

-Again attempting to put his skills as a mechanic to professional use, he opened his own motorcycle sale and repair shop in Oldham Road, Manchester.
+Again attempting to put his skills as a mechanic to professional use, Beckett opened his own motorcycle sale and repair shop in Oldham Road, Manchester.